-- 7.84 There are currently 6 sites providing swimming pool provision in Bassetlaw.
+7.90 There are currently 6 sites providing swimming pool provision in Bassetlaw.
 Three of the swimming pool sites in Bassetlaw are public leisure centre swimming pools sites and are available for public swimming (Worksop Leisure Centre, Retford Leisure Centre and Bircotes Leisure Centre).
 Both the Worksop Leisure Centre site and the Retford Leisure Centre site includes two pools; a full sized 25 metre pool as well as a teaching/learner pool which is 13 metres.
-Bircotes Leisure centre is a single pool site; it has a slightly smaller sized pool of 20 metres. - 7.85 There are two education pool sites, Misterton Primary School and Worksop College.
-There is one commercial swimming pool site, Bannatynes Health Club (Worksop).
-This pool however, has a degree of restricted access due to the fact that it operates on a membership basis only.
+Bircotes Leisure centre is a single pool site; it has a slightly smaller sized pool of 20 metres.

-8 Please find the Play Pitch Strategy 2019: Bassetlaw District Council website
+&lt;sup>8 Please find the Play Pitch Strategy 2019: Bassetlaw District Council website